gto76/python-cheatsheet/README.md

 <DTa>    = <DT>.astimezone([<tzinfo>])      # Converts DT to the passed or local fixed zone.
 <Ta/DTa> = <T/DT>.replace(tzinfo=<tzinfo>)  # Changes the timezone object without conversion.
 ```
-* **Timezones returned by tzlocal(), ZoneInfo() and implicit local timezone of naive objects have offsets that vary through time due to DST and historical changes of the base offset.**
+* **Timezones returned by tzlocal(), ZoneInfo(), and implicit local timezone of naive objects have offsets that vary through time due to DST and historical changes of the base offset.**
 * **To get ZoneInfo() to work on Windows run `'> pip3 install tzdata'`.**

 ### Encode